Create Flexible Code Using Interfaces

 Applicationclass now uses dependency injection to receive its dependencies, making it more flexible and easier to test.

-Task 7: Refactor Program to use dependency injection
+Task 7: Refactor the Program.cs file to use dependency injection

 Program.csfile. -